Information theory for hypergraph similarity: Measures

 is the overlap of the $\ell$-th layer in $G_1$ and the $\ell$-th layer in $G_2$.
 Subbing into Eq.~(\ref{general-NMI}) then gives an NMI measure $\text{NMI}_{\text{align}}(G_1,G_2)$ between hypergraphs $G_1$ and $G_2$ under this refined encoding.
 By assessing the similarity at each layer separately to construct the conditional entropy, this encoding also naturally accounts for sparsity differences across the layers and provides a more granular description of similarity among two hypergraphs than the bulk encoding.

-Both the ``bulk'' and ``align'' encodings are capable of capturing similarity between hypergraphs that occurs \emph{within} the same order of hyperedge (i.e., \emph{intra-order} similarity), but fail to capture similarity between hypergraphs that can occur \emph{across} different orders of hyperedges (i.e., \emph{cross-order} similarity).
+Both the ``bulk'' and ``align'' encodings are capable of capturing similarity between hypergraphs occurring \emph{within} the same order of hyperedges (i.e., \emph{intra-order} similarity), but fail to capture similarity between hypergraphs that can occur \emph{across} different orders of hyperedges (i.e., \emph{cross-order} similarity).
 For instance, dyadic interactions in hypergraph $G_1$ might be similar to (subsets of) larger groups interactions in $G_2$, but the two previous measures would assign to $G_1$ and $G_2$ a low similarity score.
-It is therefore useful to refine the encoding formulation to construct a more flexible measure, able to capture higher order similarity not only within but also across multiple orders of interaction simultaneously.
+It is therefore useful to refine the encoding formulation to construct a more flexible measure, able to capture higher-order similarity not only within but also across multiple orders of interaction simultaneously.